 - 1. Set the output switch to Speaker.
-When you calibrate external sources (tape or CD), you calibrate the microphone also. - 2.
+When you calibrate external sources (CD player or iPod), you calibrate the microphone also. - 2.
 Set the Input switch to External and the Hearing Level dial to 70 dB. - 3.
 Apply a 1000 Hz signal to the External input jack.
-(Use a signal generator or the calibration signal from tape or CD.) - 4.
+(Use a signal generator or the calibration signal from CD player or iPod.) - 4.
 Adjust the External gain control to set the VU meter to 0 dB.